Bates Matters: President for a Day

-In offering one Bates student the chance to be president for a day (see photo essay in this issue) my primary goal was educational.
+In offering a Bates student the chance to be president for a day, my primary goal was educational.
 I wanted students to learn that their insights about the College can be enriched by a deeper understanding of the issues, offices, and constituencies comprising the modern administration of a place like Bates.

 But there was also a self-centered motive, as I wanted a good reason to get out of the office (and the meetings, conference calls, and airports) for some first-hand experience myself.

 True, I’ve been a professor most of my adult life, but I needed to update and localize — at Bates — my sense of student life.
 And so, a Bates student and I traded places.